fidesosu/passelimerit-docs/parts/reports/customer-payment-report/index.md

 }
 ```

-> The request must repeat until HasMore is false
+> The request must be repeated until HasMore is false